JoshuaSBrown/JoshuaSBrown.github.io/docs/MythiCaL/mythical_tutorial_2.md

 removed because they reached the far side of the lattice or the simulation has run past a defined cutoff time.

-Note, in the code below we have given two loops, the inner loop has been implemented to avoid outputting the current density every time a charge hops.
+Note, in the code below we have a nested loop, the inner loop has been implemented so as to avoid outputting the current density every time a charge hops.

-Really in it's simpest form the inner loop would proceed by grabbing the first hole in the **Queue**, which will be the walker with the shortest dwell time.
-This hole would then be allowed to hop and the charge would be moved to a neighboring site.
-If the hole has not reached the end of the lattice it is placed back into the **Queue**, its position in the **Queue** will be based on it's new dwell time.
+In it's simpest form, the inner loop would proceed by grabbing the first hole in the **Queue**, which would be the hole with the shortest dwell time.
+This hole would then be allowed to hop to a neighboring site.
+If the hole has not reached the end of the lattice it is placed back into the **Queue** in the correct order.
 If it has reached the end of the lattice it is removed from the system.

+However, we have not implemented the simplest form because we would like to calculate the transient current.
-However, we can calculate the transient current by also keeping track of the displacement of all the charges in the x direction during a time increment.
+To do this we also must keep track of the displacement of all the charges in the x direction during a time increment.
 Hence, the change in the x posistion of each charge is calculated and added to the deltaX variable.

 ```c++